IleaHeft/olduvai-optical-map-analyzer/README.md

 You will want to analyze the results of **molecule to reference** alignments, with multimatch on.

 You will also want to analyze the **molecule to contig - contig to reference** alignments, in order to recover information for certain genes (e.g. NBPF19) for which very little information is recovered with the molecule to reference approach.
-There are two steps, the first is to analyze the contig to reference data.
-The second is to analyze the molecule to contig data.
-The results of both of these steps are files that are equivalent to the "con2-con3-distance" files produced by the "standard", molecule to reference analysis.
+You must first run the contig to reference and then the molecule to contig analysis - the current script runs both of these automatically in turn.

 # Analyze the data
 All of the necessary code has been packaged into one script, _irys-analyzer.sh_ with an accompanying _config.sh_ script to set various parameters and file paths.
 The script will automatically analyze both HLS region and CON1 region variation.
 Depending on the **alignment_type** you set in the _config.sh_ script, the _irys-analyzer.sh_ script will run the appropriate analysis.